By Sarah Giles

 10: Use local materials

-When you’re buying timber products and decking, look for a Forest Stewardship Council (FSC) or Programme for the Endorsement of Forest Certification (PEFC) logo – that way, you can be sure the wood originates from certified plantations.
+When you’re buying timber products and decking in the UK, look for a Forest Stewardship Council (FSC) or Programme for the Endorsement of Forest Certification (PEFC) logo – that way, you can be sure the wood originates from certified plantations.

 11. Go native

-One of the best ways to attract wildlife to your garden is to include native plants in your borders.
+One of the best ways for how to create an eco-friendly garden is to include native plants in your borders and attract wildlife to your space.
 They are usually easy to grow and look after, and tend to be more resistant to pests and diseases than non-native varieties.
-Do a little research online before buying plants from nurseries and garden centres to see which originate in the UK.
-Some of the best native ornamentals include the pasque flower (Pulsatilla vulgaris), a pretty, low-growing perennial with purple-blue flowers for well-drained soils; fragrant lily of the valley (Convallaria majalis); the lovely hellebore Helleborus foetidus and dainty snake’s-head fritillary (Fritillaria meleagris).
+Do a little research online before buying plants from nurseries and garden centers to see which originate from your region or country.

 12. Green up your walls

 Training the best climbing plants up the walls of your house doesn’t only look good, they also trap air, helping to insulate your home and potentially reduce your heating costs.
 This can be especially useful in older properties that are hard to insulate, and on the colder north side of properties.

 Conversely, climbers on a south-facing house wall will deflect heat from the sun and can even help to reduce the urban heat island effect in towns and cities.
 Use climbers such as wisteria, or slower-growing wall shrubs – orange-, red- or yellow-berried pyracantha can look stunning.